 10 Great Outdoor Activities in Sri Lanka

 Sri Lanka is a popular holiday destination in Asia and the island attracts a large number of travellers every year.
 Sri Lanka is the most popular beach holiday destination in the world.
 However, Sri Lanka should not essentially be a beach holiday destination because Sri Lanka offers not only beaches but also many other places that can be used for adventure tours, eco-tours, and nature tours, wildlife tours.
-Sri Lanka possesses a large tract of pristine forests and untamed Sri Lanka is simply spectacular: wildlife sanctuaries and reef, mountain and rainforest, waterfalls and rivers.
+Sri Lanka possesses a large tract of pristine forests and untamed Sri Lanka is simply spectacular: wildlife sanctuaries and reefs, mountains and rainforests, waterfalls and rivers.
 Few countries in southern Asia or anywhere – match the range of outdoor activities in Sri Lanka.

 Sri Lanka available in many facets

-Sri Lanka is home to a large number of modern, well-ordered cities with high rise building at every nook, in between these modern skyscrapers sitting the colonial building with its signature architecture denoting its relationship to colonial rulers such as Dutch and British.
+Sri Lanka is home to a large number of modern, well-ordered cities with high-rise buildings at every nook, in between these modern skyscrapers sits the colonial building with its signature architecture denoting its relationship to colonial rulers such as the Dutch and British.
 Colombo, Galle and Kandy are the best cities to show Sri Lanka’s close relationship with colonial rulers.

-Sri Lanka still posses a large tract of pristine forests and untamed Sri Lanka is simply spectacular: wildlife sanctuaries and reef, mountain and rainforest, waterfalls and rivers.
+Sri Lanka still possesses a large tract of pristine forests and untamed Sri Lanka is simply spectacular: wildlife sanctuaries and reefs, mountains and rainforests, waterfalls and rivers.
 Few countries in southern Asia or anywhere – match the range of opportunities for getting adventurous outdoors.

 What are the 10 best outdoor activities in Sri Lanka